repowiserepowise

 This is where a code refactoring platform earns its keep.
 It should do more than flag style issues.
 It should help you pick the next two hours of work.

-Repowise was built around that idea.
+repowise was built around that idea.
 It turns a repository into a living knowledge layer with docs, dependency graphs, ownership, dead code detection, and MCP tools that AI agents can query directly.
 See what repowise generates on real repos in our live examples, or check the architecture page to understand how repowise works.

 Refactor Priority MatrixRefactor Priority Matrix